Measure the Critical Rendering Path

 Read Auditing Web Apps With Lighthouse to get started.

-When you run Lighthouse as a Chrome Extension, your page's CRP results look like the following screenshot.
+When you run Lighthouse as a Chrome Extension, your page's CRP results should be similar, listing the chain durations and order of files loaded by the browser.

 The combination of the Navigation Timing API and other browser events emitted as the page loads lets you capture and record the real-world CRP performance of any page.

-Each of the labels in the previous diagram corresponds to a high resolution timestamp that the browser tracks for each and every page it loads.
-In fact, in this specific case we're only showing a fraction of all the different timestamps—for now we're skipping all network related timestamps, but we'll come back to them in a future lesson.
+Each of the labels in the diagram corresponds to a high resolution timestamp that the browser tracks for each and every page it loads.
+This diagram skips all network related timestamps.

 So, what do these timestamps mean?